 Can a strong cider scene grow in a Beer City?
 In Asheville, the answer is undoubtedly a yes.
-Since 2013, three cideries have opened here in part thanks to the abundance of apple orchards in neighboring Henderson County.
+Since 2013, a number of cideries have opened here in part thanks to the abundance of apple orchards in neighboring Henderson County.
 A new cider-dedicated taproom, Treerock Social, is slated to open later this year in South Asheville.

 Need more evidence?
 Check out these establishments elevating the city to a must-visit cider destination:

 Want cider made with super-fresh ingredients?
-Head to Urban Orchard in West Asheville, where owner Josie Mielke uses herbs, spices, muscadines and persimmons straight from her garden to make eight-month-minimum aged ciders.
+Head to either of the Urban Orchard taprooms in Asheville, where owner Josie Mielke uses herbs, spices, muscadines and persimmons straight from her garden to make eight-month-minimum aged ciders.

 “We are inspired by fresh local ingredients, but we are also always taking a note from my love of cooking.
 I love flavor combinations, and how flavors play off of each other and together.
 It really is the most fun part of the job,” Mielke said.

 Urban Orchard’s ciders also play with seasonal flavors, like the Valentine’s Day Bizarre Love Triangle cider infused with cacao nibs and strawberry puree from the nearby French Broad Chocolate Lounge.
-On a cold evening, try the Fire Flights that feature six ciders brewed with hot peppers from Smoking J’s Fiery Foods.
+On a cold evening, try the Sidra del Diablo, a semi-sweet cider with fresh habanero and vanilla.

-The Urban Orchard tasting room is an intimate space with a coffee-shop vibe.
+The Urban Orchard tasting room in West Asheville is an intimate space with a coffee-shop vibe and a menu of tasty food.
 Two outdoor spaces and huge folding windows make for a pleasant cider-sipping setting.
+In the South Slope location, find more of an open, airy taproom feel, with a ping-pong table and plenty of space for larger groups.
 210 Haywood Rd., Asheville; (828) 774-5151

 Noble’s popularity exploded so much in its first year of production that it moved into a 9,000-square-foot warehouse that doubles as a taproom.
 On offer are seasonally-inspired, traditional and “New American” ciders that include Blue Bard, a blueberry, honey and rosemary cider and Friar Fig made with brandy and spices.